exploratory-io/book/analytics/decision_tree.md

 ### "Prediction Quality" View
 When Target Variable is a number, "Prediction Quality" View shows a scatter plot with predicted values on X-axis, and actual values on Y-axis.

+### "ROC" View
+For binary classification, "ROC" View displays Receiver Operating Characteristic Curve of the model.
+The area under this curve is the AUC, which indicates how well the model separates the TRUE class and the FALSE class.

 ### "Data" View
 Data View shows original input data with additional columns of predicted value and/or predicted probability.